+Remembering Everything When You Travel.
 When traveling, I avoid expensive trips to the corner store or hotel store by making sure I have packed everything I need.
 I have a list, on my computer, of all items I take whenever I travel.

 This tip is for your new recreation section.
 On one of our camping trips, I took the time to write down everything we had brought with us, tips about how we had packed that had worked or had not worked, and items we forgot.
-When we got home I saved this master list, divided into categories of where that item is typically kept at home: garage, storage building, kitchen, etc.

 Have you ever left on a trip only to realize you left one or more essential items at home?
 Depending what is forgotten, it can possibly ruin a long planned for vacation.